 Other than baking the potatoes, which can be done way ahead of time, you could really have these ready to go in like 15 minutes tops.
 Easy.

 Want to make it even easier?
 Cook your buffalo chicken in a crockpot!

 What to Eat With This Potato Skins Recipe

 These stuffed potato skins would make the perfect game day party food!
 Simply plate them with a tub of Heluva Good Buttermilk Ranch Dip (my favorite of their dips) and some carrots and celery, and you have one satisfying and filling appetizer that everyone will love.
-Even better if you make these bacon ranch sliders for your party table too!
-Or use some of the leftover buffalo chicken dip to make this buffalo chicken pizza!

 You can find the Heluva Good Buttermilk Ranch Dip along with other varieties in your local grocery store (find a grocery store near you that carries them) in the dairy case.
 I used ranch with the potato skins because it’s my favorite but you could easily pair it with one of the more unique flavors like white cheddar and bacon or jalapeno cheddar instead!

 The ranch dip really does a fantastic job of cutting the heat from the buffalo sauce.
 If you’re worried about them being too hot, half the amount of buffalo sauce it calls for in the recipe and have some extra on the table for people to add more heat as needed.
 I know some people can’t handle as much heat as others!